jeetsh4h/2_JANkari_BnB24/README.md

 The application is created by [Jeet Shah](https://github.com/jeetsh4h) and [Aniket Khetan](https://github.com/aniketkhetan).

-The application is hosted on [Streamlit](https://paudhayodha.streamlit.app/) and can be accessed right now.
+The application is hosted on Streamlit and can be [accessed here](https://paudhayodha.streamlit.app/).
 Changes to the deployed app are still being made over at [this repository](https://github.com/jeetsh4h/paudhayodha).

 To run the application on your local machine, follow the steps below: